Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Experiments

 \subsection{Yelp-Reviews}

 Our hypothesis is that AEs with a single vector bottleneck are unable to reliably compress the text when it is too long.
 Here, we test if this holds true even for a large single-vector model with $d {=} 512$.
-To this end, we create the dataset \emph{Yelp-Reviews}, which consists of strongly positive and strongly negative English restaurant reviews on Yelp (see appendix~\ref{sec:app-yelp-reviews-dataset} for a detailed description).
+To this end, we create the dataset \emph{Yelp-Reviews}, which consists of strongly positive and strongly negative English restaurant reviews on Yelp (see Appendix~\ref{sec:app-yelp-reviews-dataset} for a detailed description).
 This dataset is very similar to Yelp-Sentences introduced by \citet{shen2017style}.
-However, while Yelp-Sentences consists of single sentences of about 10 words on average, Yelp-Reviews consists of entire reviews of 52 words on average.
-To assess the reconstruction ability of BoV-AEs and fixed-sized AEs, we train 5 models that only differ in the target ratio.
-Models named $\textbf{L0-r}$ denote L0Drop-based BoV-AE models with a target ratio $r$.
-The single vector fixed-size AE is obtained by averaging the representations at the last layer of the encoder. \ifthenelse{\boolean{short}} {For style transfer, we train a $\transformerplusplus$ mapping using the loss described in Section~\ref{sec:background}.
-To obtain results at varying transfer levels, we train multiple times with varying $\lambda_{sty}$.} {To test the performance of BoV models on style transfer, we train a mapping using the loss term $\loss(\mathbf{\hat{z}}_y) = \loss_{sim}(\mathbf{z}_{x}, \mathbf{\hat{z}}_y) + \lambda_{sty} \loss_{sty}(\mathbf{\hat{z}}_y)$ as described in Section~\ref{sec:background}.
-To obtain results at varying transfer levels, we train multiple times with varying $\lambda_{sty}$.} Further details can be found in the appendix~\ref{app:exp-details-review-yelp}.
+However, while Yelp-Sentences consists of single sentences of about 10 words on average, Yelp-Reviews consists of entire reviews of 52 words on average. \ifthenelse{\boolean{short}} {For style transfer, we train a $\transformerplusplus$ mapping using the loss described in Section~\ref{sec:background}.
+To obtain results at varying transfer levels, we train multiple times with varying $\lambda_{sty}$, resulting in multiple points for each model in Figure~\ref{fig:exp-yelp-reviews-downstream} and \ref{fig:sentence-yelp-l0drop}.} {To test the performance of BoV models on style transfer, we train a mapping using the loss term $\loss(\mathbf{\hat{z}}_y) = \loss_{sim}(\mathbf{z}_{x}, \mathbf{\hat{z}}_y) + \lambda_{sty} \loss_{sty}(\mathbf{\hat{z}}_y)$ as described in Section~\ref{sec:background}.
+To obtain results at varying transfer levels, we train multiple times with varying $\lambda_{sty}$.}